cleytonmuto/anothercraftinggame/README.md

 ## Gameplay

-1. **Sign In**: Use your Google account to sign in and save your progress
+1. **Sign Up/Sign In**: Create an account with email/password or sign in with Google to save your progress
 2. **Mine Materials**: Click on mining nodes to collect raw materials
 3. **Refine Materials**: Process raw materials into refined components
 4. **Craft Items**: Combine materials to create weapons, armor, and tools